 “Where are you going?”

 “We have to get down,” she yelled back.
-I saw the same panic in her eyes that had been in mine a few minutes before.
+I saw the same worry in her eyes that had been in mine a few minutes before.
 “We can’t stay up here!”

 “We can’t just go without a trail,” I yelled back.
 DO NOT LEAVE THE TRAIL was loud, again, and I was fighting back my fear.
-“Come on, let’s go back to the top, where we know where we are!”
+“Let’s go back to the top, where we know where we are!”

 It took us about four attempts to find the cairns that had led us up, and it was even slower going down, as the visibility had somehow gotten even worse.
 We thought we remembered some segments, and some things looked familiar as only rock upon endless rock and long patches of white snow can.
 But we were going down.